YES… But Why…?

 We usually expand the population by approximately 260,000 per year, so in fact it’s a drop of 264,200 from last year!

-For a country that typically relies on migration for two-thirds of its population growth, the closed border is going to have a lasting effect…
+For a country that typically relies on migration for two-thirds of its population growth, having the boarder closed for so long is going to have a lasting effect…

 For instance; if there are no backpackers or migrant workers to pick fruit, the cost to get that item from the farm to the store increases and consumers pay more for it…

-Moreover, industries are looking at infrastructure projects to help the economy to recover in the next two to three years, and without being able to bring the number of skilled engineers required into Australia, it is going to be very difficult to find people with the skill sets in the country to start the projects.
+Moreover, industries are looking at infrastructure projects to help the economy recover over the next few years, and without the migrant population, Australia will not have the number of skilled individuals required to start the projects.

 The latest population data confirms what we already know — immigration has stalled.